Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Experimental Setup

 \subsection{Framework and Hyper-parameters}

-To encompass the most common classification strategies, the performance of the GSE ResNeXt model was compared with that of several well-established models in the literature: a classic residual network (ResNet) \parencite{he2016deep}, serving as a baseline to assess the improvements introduced in this study over the traditional architecture; MobileNetV2 \parencite{sandler2018mobilenetv2}, an efficient lightweight CNN that employs inverted residuals with linear bottlenecks, enabling analysis of the relationship between model compactness and accuracy; and Xception \parencite{chollet2017xception}, an architecture that employs multi-scale residual blocks and depthwise separable convolutions, allowing comparison with the multi-path feature extraction strategy.
+To encompass the most common classification strategies, the performance of the GSE ResNeXt model was compared with that of several well-established models in the literature: a classic residual network (ResNet) \parencite{he2016deep}, serving as a baseline to assess the improvements introduced in this study over the traditional architecture; MobileNetV2 \parencite{sandler2018mobilenetv2}, an efficient lightweight CNN that employs inverted residuals with linear bottlenecks, enabling analysis of the relationship between model compactness and accuracy; Xception \parencite{chollet2017xception}, an architecture that employs multi-scale residual blocks and depthwise separable convolutions, allowing comparison with the multi-path feature extraction strategy; MobileViT \parencite{mehta2022mobilevit}, which combines convolutional layers with vision transformers to balance local and global feature representations; and AST (Audio Spectrogram Transformer) \parencite{gong2021ast}, a transformer-based model designed for audio spectrogram inputs, enabling evaluation of attention-driven architectures in underwater acoustic classification.

-To emphasise the lower-frequency components of ship-radiated noise, Constant-Q Transform (CQT) spectrograms \parencite{brown1991calculation} were selected as input, following conclusions drawn in recent literature \parencite{domingos2022investigation, irfan2021deepship}.
+To emphasise the lower-frequency components of ship-radiated noise, Constant Q Transform (CQT) spectrograms \parencite{brown1991calculation} were selected as input, following conclusions drawn in recent literature \parencite{domingos2022investigation, irfan2021deepship}.
 The CQT enhances low-frequency resolution using geometrically spaced filters and a constant quality factor, making it well-suited for identifying harmonic structures in underwater acoustic signals.
 The CQT hyperparameters were selected based on the characteristics of the audio signals in the DeepShip dataset, as shown in \tableref{table:cqt_preprocessing}.
-Audio segments of 30 seconds in duration were used, with the SpecAugment strategy applied as a data augmentation step to improve training robustness, in line with recent studies \parencite{tian2023joint, hong2021underwater, liu2021underwater, zhou2023attentionbased}.
+The choice of using a sample rate of 32,000 samples per second ensures that the full spectral content of the signal is preserved.
+This allows the feature extraction process to select relevant information during training rather than constraining the input to a predefined range.
+Audio segments of 30 seconds in duration were used, with the SpecAugment \parencite{park2019specaugment} strategy applied as a data augmentation step to improve training robustness, in line with recent studies \parencite{tian2023joint, hong2021underwater, liu2021underwater, zhou2023attentionbased}.
 Training was conducted using the AdamW optimiser with a learning rate of $1\times10^{-3}$ and a weight decay of $1\times10^{-4}$ for regularisation, over 50 epochs with a mini-batch size of 64.
+Cross-entropy loss with label smoothing was used as criterion during the training procedure.

 To avoid biased conclusions derived from the dataset division, a stratified 5-fold cross-validation scheme was performed.
 In this scheme, four folds were used for training and the remaining one was used for testing.
 Training was then repeated once for each configuration, resulting in five pieces of training that were averaged to achieve the final result.
 For \emph{Task1}, all the 30-second audio segments were randomised and included in one of the folds, respecting the proportion of classes per fold.
 Considering \emph{Task 3}, each one of the entire audio files was included in a different fold and then was segmented into 30-second parts.